 The English as a Second Language Program (ESL) at Rockford University is focused on students preparing for university study or professional programs.
 It is a course of study based on an integrated skills approach with listening, speaking reading, writing and grammar components.
-The goal is for students to pass the TOEFL test and matriculate to a baccalaureate program, preferably at Rockford University.
+The goal is for students to pass the TOEFL test and matriculate to a baccalaureate or graduate program, preferably at Rockford University.

 The ESL program offers a high quality English program for degree-seeking students.
 We strive to meet or exceed our students’ expectation for developing their linguistics and academic skills.
 Students are supported to make the transition from their own countries to life in the United States.
 Our small classes enable us to meet the ordinary and extraordinary need of our students, ensuring that their experience at the ESL is productive and fulfilling.
 We are accredited by the Higher Education Commission Association of Colleges and Schools.